civilservicelgbt/theme/_templates/2000-01-01-news-template.md

 ---
 title:  				"News post template"
 excerpt:  			"A brief excerpt of the post."

 image: 				/assets/images/posts/image.png
 image-alt:			"Alt text for the featured image."

 layout: 				news
+slug:				/news-template
 ---

 Use the "News" document template for blog posts and news articles.
 Store these posts in the `_posts` folder.